kylet253/tdanailz/README.md

 # tdanailz
-inspired by 2000s forum pages! took alot of inspo from magistop, everskies, and other cool webpages!
+inspired by 2000s forum pages! took alot of inspo from neocities, everskies, and other cool webpages!